On the duality of generalized Lie and Hopf algebras: Liftings of dualities: An abstract version of Michaelis' theorem

 \subsection{Michaelis' theorem in monoidal categories}

-With the observations of the previous Section in mind, suppose that the initial pair of adjoint functors $(L,R)$ is both liftable and Lie-liftable, then we can construct a diagram of functors as follows.
+With the observations of the previous Section in mind, suppose that the initial pair of adjoint functors $(L,R)$ is both liftable and Lie-liftable , then we can construct a diagram of functors as follows.

-Our aim is now to understand to what extent this diagram commutes.
-Firstly, we will prove that for any liftable and Lie-liftable pair $(L,R)$, and for any Lie algebra $K$ in $\Dd$, we have the natural isomorphism of Hopf algebras $\uoL UK\cong U\wL K$ in $\Cc$.
-We will show this in several steps.
+Our aim is now to understand to which extent this diagram commutes.
+Firstly, we will prove that for any liftable and Lie-liftable pair $(L,R)$ , and for any Lie algebra $K$ in $\Dd$, we have the natural isomorphism of { bi}algebras $\uoL UK\cong U\wL K$ in $\Cc$, { from which it follows in particular that $\uoL UK$ is always a Hopf algebra, even if the additional conditions of \thref{uoadjunction} are not fulfilled, since we know that $U\wL K$ is a Hopf algebra and the category of Hopf algebras is a full and replete subcategory of the category of bialgebras.} We will show this in several steps.

 \begin{lemma}\lelabel{uoLwL} Let $(L,R)$ be a pair of liftable and Lie-liftable adjoint functors between symmetric monoidal categories.
 For a Lie algebra $K$ in $\Dd$, there is a natural isomorphism of algebras in $\Cc$